gracicomc/crud-wallet-desafio2/README.md

 # 💱 Crypto Wallet CRUD

-## This is a API REST CRUD of a simple Crypto Wallet following, using Sequelize ORM with Node.js, express MySQL.
+## This is a API REST CRUD of a simple Crypto Wallet using Sequelize ORM with Node.js, express MySQL.

 ## 👩‍💻 Graciela Parente